romeopeter/autotrader/terminlogy.md

 - Signals: This are specific recommendation on financial assets to be executed at a predetermined time and price

 - Relative Strength Index (RSI): This is momentum indicator used in technical analysis that measures the magnitude (speed) and change of price movement to evaluate overbought or oversold conditions in the price of a stock or other asset.

+- Technical Analysis of Stocks and Trends: Technical analysis of stocks and trends is the study of historical market data, including price and volume, to predict future market behavior.